-If you’re asking yourself this question, you might be on the brink of an existential or mortal dilemma.
+If you’re asking yourself the question “What do I need?”, you might be on the brink of an existential dilemma.

 Perhaps you’re feeling frustrated about where your life has been taking you lately.
 Do you need to take a step back?